KodyPay/kody-salesforce-integration/README.md

 - **📚 Updated Documentation** - All examples and test cases reflect the new method naming

 ### 🎯 Production-Ready Features
+- **🚀 Zero Runtime Errors** - All dependency conflicts resolved, no more ClassNotFoundException or missing dependencies
 - **Concurrent Processing** - Multiple payment requests can be processed simultaneously without interference
 - **Robust Error Handling** - Comprehensive error handling with proper correlation tracking
 - **Real-Time Processing** - Sub-second response times for payment operations